Funding 2021 - 2022: £6,645

 Employing a specific Learning Intervention TA to provide additional focussed support for identified children with specific difficulties including any vulnerable children.
-This TA is also employed as our Family Liaison Officer and as such she develops working relationships with the families of vulnerable children, in order to support home life and therefore the children’s readiness to learn and promoting regular attendance.

 New reading resources including expanding the reading books for all children and purchasing new reference materials and books to be used to enhance learning opportunities for all children.

 Teaching Assistant support in class.
 This ensures every class has at least one Teaching Assistant to support learning in each class.

 Providing additional financial support for outside learning opportunities including residential trips, educational day visits etc.